 There are many reasons why any dentist might wish to retain the services of a lawyer.
-Some are positive, some negative, and some are run of the mill, but whatever the reasons, ensuring that you choose the correct lawyer to represent you is something which should be done with some thought.
+Some are positive, some negative, and some are run-of-the-mill, but whatever the reasons, ensuring that you choose the correct lawyer to represent you is something that should be done with some thought.

 Whilst all lawyers will have gone through the tried and tested route in terms of university and legal exams, not all operate in the same way, nor have the same success rate, and therefore it is not enough to simply assume they are going to provide you with more or less the same type and level of service.

-As such it will pay dividends for you to take just a bit of time to think about which lawyer you are choosing as bear in mind this is someone who potentially might be in court someday, defending your business.
+As such, it will pay dividends for you to take just a bit of time to think about which lawyer you are choosing.
+Bear in mind that this is someone who potentially might be in court someday, defending your business.
 As we said in the intro, there can be negative reasons for you needing a lawyer, such as being sued by a patient for malpractice, so do not make this decision lightly.

 It is important to also remember that although you are the one paying a lawyer for their services, they are not there to simply roll over and agree to everything you ask or tell them to do.

-Often it will your lawyer who has to tell you that what you wish to do is not possible, or that legally it would be the wrong move.
+Often, it will be your lawyer who has to tell you that what you wish to do is not possible or that, legally, it would be the wrong move.
 Just as you often have to tell patients news about their treatment they might not like, the same applies to your lawyer when it comes to telling you something you might not want to hear about your legal matters.

 This element of direct honesty and you being comfortable discussing matters relating to your dental practice business, and your professional conduct, even if you have done nothing wrong, is a key aspect of the client-lawyer relationship.
 This will be even stranger if the lawyer you choose is the right one.